popphp/pop-loader/README.md

 ### Using PSR-0

-There's also support for older PSR-0.
+There's also support for older the PSR-0 standard.
 If the folder structure and class was like this:

     app/
         MyApp/